KEEP IT SEPARATE, HERE’S WHAT WE’LL DO WITH IT…

 All the container glass collected in the recycling programs operated by our member municipalities is delivered to the Francis Cooke facility.
 When our stockpile becomes large enough, the glass is shipped in specially designed trucks and processed into blasting sand by our recycling partner.
 Much of this product returns to be used by Alberta industries.
 Blasting sand made from recycled glass food containers is much safer for workers than natural sand that is mined from the landscape.
 We encourage Bow Valley residents to recycle glass beverage containers at your local bottle depot to take advantage of refunds and reduce the cost to municipal recycling programs.

-MATTRESS – 31 Tonnes
+MATTRESS + KIDS CAR SEATS – 31 Tonnes

 Mattresses and foam slabs are difficult to handle in a landfill operation.
 They resist burial and become entangled in our machines.
 However, when separated from waste and dismantled for recycling they provide wood, metal, textiles, and plastic resources for the economy.
-Mattresses delivered to us by Bow Valley residents and businesses are loaded into a large trailer and shipped to a recycling partner in Calgary.
+Mattresses and car seats delivered to us by Bow Valley residents and businesses are loaded into a large trailer and shipped to a recycling partner in Calgary.

 METAL – 776 Tonnes